 Instead, you should look out for these eight traits of engaged employees.
 If your workers have many or most of these qualities, then they’re probably highly engaged and a great asset to your business.

-Engaged employees have many traits—but here are eight of the most important traits/signs of engaged employees.
+Engaged employees have many traits—but here are eight of the essential traits of engaged employees.

 However, highly engaged employees are willing to take on leadership tasks, both large and small.
 They might jump at the chance to lead a new project, manage a team, or liaison with the upper levels of your department.
 That's because they have the confidence and drive to take these leadership tasks on.

 If you see your employees collaborating frequently and openly, that's a great sign that your team is highly engaged.
-That's because engaged employees want to do great work for the organization as a whole—they're open to working with others to get things done instead of focusing narrowly on their own tasks.
+That's because engaged employees want to do great work for the organization as a whole—they're open to working with others to get things done instead of focusing narrowly on their tasks.

 Engaged employees see this kind of development as more than just a way to succeed in their careers.
-They also see these new skills as bringing value to the organization as a whole.
+They also see these new skills as bringing value to the organization.
 They want to contribute as much as possible, and career growth is a side benefit of that growth.

 Change is a given in any organization, from the smallest startup to the world's biggest corporations.
 Employees are asked to adapt to changes regularly, whether that's new coworkers, managers, processes, technology, organizational structure, or something else entirely.

 If you're not seeing many of those traits or most of your employees seem disengaged, that's not great—but there's hope.
-The first step is getting an accurate measure of your current employee engagement rate.
-Running an employee engagement survey will help you measure how engaged your employees are right now, so you know if you need to take action.
+The first step is to measure your current employee engagement rate accurately.
+Running an employee engagement survey will help you measure how engaged your employees are right now so you know if you need to take action.